General Event Questions:

-A: All tickets purchased before September 15th will be mailed in advance of the festival to the address you provided during the checkout process.
-Any ticket(s) purchased after September 15th will be available for pick up at "Will Call".
+A: All tickets purchased before September 13th will be shipped to the purchaser in advance of the festival to the address you provided during the checkout process.
+Any ticket(s) purchased after September 13th will be available for pick up at "Will Call".
 There will be additional tickets available for purchase at the door of the event but All-Access Passes sell out fast!

 Q: Where is Will Call?

-A: A "Will Call" or box office will be set up at every venue the festival has an event.
-Please kindly ask a volunteer in a green shirt where you can pick up your tickets and they will direct you to Will Call.
+A: A "Will Call" or box office will be set up at every festival venue.
+You can pick up all of your tickets at the first event you attend.
+Please kindly ask a volunteer in a bright yellow shirt where you can pick up your tickets and they will direct you to Will Call.

 Q: Are there any coupon codes or discounts available for tickets?

 A: At this time we do not offer discount codes.
 However, if you purchase your tickets early, you will be able to take advance of our discounted “Early Bird” rate for All Access Passes (Early Bird rates are only available until August 2nd at 11:59pm).
 We also have a limited block of rooms at the Sheraton Times Square that are reserved for AAHSFF attendees and are available at a discounted rate that are by far the cheapest available in the area in October.
 We suggest reserving your rooms early as space is limited.

 Q: I did not receive an email after I purchased my ticket on your website.

 A: Please check your spam folder if you do not receive the confirmation email within 10 minutes.
 If you still did not receive a confirmation email please contact Tom@aahsff.com.

 Q: Does AAHSFF provide transportation to the festival for filmmakers?